hpan56/python-learning/Day_2_01022020/README.md

 3. String (Comparison)
 4. Indexing/Slicing
 5. For Loop, range()
-6. String formatting

 In lec_15.pdf:

-7. list method (len, append, pop, sort, split, join, )
+6. list method (len, append, pop, sort, split, join, ...)
-8. mutability
+7. mutability

 In lec_17.pdf:

-9. list exercise
+8. list exercise

 In lec_18.pdf:

-10. Dictionary
+9. Dictionary
-11. update and delete
+10. update and delete
-12. how to reserve a dict
+11. how to reserve a dict
-13. some exercise
+12. some exercise

 In lec_19.pdf:

-14. Nesting structure
+13. Nesting structure

 Extra:

-15. tuple and set
+14. tuple and set
-16. String Formatting
+15. String Formatting

 English Reference to topic 1 and 2: http://greenteapress.com/thinkpython2/html/thinkpython2004.html